Spidy20/Cloud-Practioner-Certification-in-28-days/README.md

 ## [Schedule an Exam](https://aws.amazon.com/certification/certified-cloud-practitioner/)

 # Let's Break-out learning in 3 weeks
-**Note: Here I am going to mention free & Paid study material also, paid doesn' means I am getting sponsorship of it, it means it's good to follow and worth to spend money.**
+**Note: Here I am going to mention free & Paid study material also, paid doesn't means I am getting sponsorship of it, it means it's good to follow and worth to spend money.**

 ------------------------------------------------------------------------------------